 Your employee survey shouldn't simply be a tick the box exercise.
-Instead, it can act as a catalyst and prepare the way for important strategic change initiatives. ...
+It can act as a catalyst & prepare the way for important strategic change initiatives.

 |Exit surveys and exit interviews is a way to collect information and give an organisation a unique perspective on its performance and level of employee satisfaction.
 Some people who leave are brutally honest about their experiences while others may fear repercussions and lie or dumb down the severity of negative experiences.|